emmby/statesmith-simplified/docs/languages/javascript.md

 ## Prerequisites

-We recommend completing the following sections before proceeding with this tutorial:
+This tutorial assumes you have completed the following sections before proceeding:
 * [Quickstart](docs/quickstart/quickstart.md)

 ## Adding event handling to your state machine